noizwaves/bootstrap-social-buttons/README.md

 - LinkedIn
 - Google Plus
 - Instragram
+- and many more

 ## Requirements

 - Twitter Bootstrap 2.3.1 (although older versions should be fine too).
-- Font Awesome 3.0.2 (again, older versions should be fine).
+- Font Awesome 3.2.1 (again, older versions should be fine).

 ## Installation